MozeBaltyk/Rkub/README.md

 ## Roadmap
 milestones:
-- To deploy sone staffs
+- To deploy some staff
 - To add bootstrap with ArgoCD
+- HA masters with kubevip
+- more install customization and options
+- Github Workflows / Release

 Improvment:
 - Add a option to chooce by url or by copy